Four months. Two assassination attempts. One candidate switch. A wild election cycle.

 All U.S. presidential elections are consequential, but this year’s race stands out for its particularly momentous events, occurring in quick succession.
 The results will be historic, too.

-Vice President Kamala Harris would become the first woman, first person of Indian descent, and just the second Black president.
+Vice President Kamala Harris would be the first woman, the first person of Indian descent, and just the second Black person to become president.
 She would also be the first major-party presidential nominee in more than a half-century to get there without first having to run the gauntlet of a primary campaign.

 Former President Donald Trump would become just the second president in U.S. history to return to office after losing – and the first since Grover Cleveland in 1892.
 He also would be the first convicted felon to assume the presidency.